drseg/swift-fsm/README.md

 @MainActor (Event) async -> Void
 ```

 These are handled interchangeably without any additional syntax.
 The tradeoff is that you must choose the appropriate `handleEvent` function to call when using the FSM.
 The synchronous `handleEvent` function must be called with `try`, because it will throw if it is asked to call an async action.
-Though the asynchronous `handleEventAsync` function must be called with `await`, it does not throw any errors as calling either kind of function is valid in this context.
+Though the asynchronous `handleEventAsync` function must be called with `await`, it does not throw any errors as it is a valid context from which to call both synchronous and asynchronous actions.

 Note also that there are action signatures that take an event as an argument.
-This can be useful in situations where you wish to pass an associated value along with an event enum that can then be received by your callback function (see XXX below for more details on how to implement this safely) .
+This can be useful in situations where you wish to pass an associated value along with an event enum that can then be received by your callback function (see [Using Events to Pass Values][11] for more details on how to implement this) .

 ##### Arrays of Actions